What is mass flow?

 Calculating mass flow using instantaneous temperature and pressure readings

+Imagine flowing argon through an Alicat mass flow instrument.
+The sensors within the flow stream read 23°C and 20 PSIA, and these values are shown on the screen of the device.
+These values are not directly used to calculate the mass flow rate, however.
 Each Alicat device is loaded with gas tables containing values from 3-dimensional gas properties data.
 These tables chart NIST-traceable gas compressibility and viscosity data against pressure and temperature across the entire usable range of the mass flow device.
 The mass flow rate shown on screen is the volumetric flow rate of the gas if it was flowing at standard temperature and pressure (STP) conditions.
+The simple steps are as follows:- The device uses the actual temperature and pressure of the gas to calculate the instantaneous volumetric flow rate.

 - The device uses an algorithm to calculate what the flow rate would be if the gas were at 25°C and 1 atm.